Flushot/jquery-gridpicker/README.md

 Acts a a form input that allows a user to select an arbitrary grid size.
 Useful for user-selectable table dimensions and other things.

+This evolved from an earlier [fiddle](http://jsfiddle.net/flushot/8p8h6bzw/) I created.

 ## Example Usage